sotasan/decompiler/README.md

 ## Languages

-The application supports the following languages:
+The application is multilingual and determines the language based on your locale.
+The following languages are supported:

 - [English](src/main/resources/langs/language.properties)
 - [German](src/main/resources/langs/language_de.properties)